-Last week, Georgia was in the midst of what meteorologists call a “heat wave,” or what visitors from northern states would call, “the raging fires of Hell.”
+Meteorologists call these record temperatures, but visitors from northern states call it, “the raging fires of Hell.”
 Of course, to most Georgians, talk of the high temperatures was greeted with a shrug and a snarky “just wait ’til August.”

-As anyone who has grown up in Georgia will tell you, the heat is actually bearable.
-Most of us have come to terms with the thermometer and find the high temps to be quite pleasant.
+As anyone who has grown up in Georgia will tell you, the heat is actually bearable to natives.
+Most of us have come to terms with the thermometer and find that the high temps can be quite pleasant.
 The humidity, on the other-hand will singe the hairs off your arms the second you make contact with the outdoors.
 The web series “It’s A Southern Thing,” even devoted a video to southern humidity.
-Here it is if you haven’t seen it.
+Here it is if you haven’t seen it:

 As you can see, humidity here is extreme and when you couple that with the high temperatures, Georgia summers can be brutal.
 If you’re not a Georgia native or if you’re planning to visit the state sometime between now and September, here are a few tips to help you stay cool in the midst of what is going to feel like a firestorm.